webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 ## Enable Public Collections Gallery

-Public Collections Gallery will not be visible unless your org has enabled.
-You can [enable your org's Public Collections Gallery](../presentation-sharing#sharing-public-collection-gallery) from your account's settings.
+Public Collections Gallery will not be visible unless your org has it enabled in your org's **Settings** tab within your account.
+You will not be able to curate or share your Public Collections Gallery page until it is enabled for your org.
 Note: This feature is available in Browsertrix 1.14 and later.

+Follow these steps to activate the Public Collections Gallery:

+1. Log in to your Browsertrix account

+2. In your org's **settings**, click **enable public collections gallery** and save

+3. You can share the link to your Public Collections Page from either copying from the org's **Settings**, or by clicking on the copy button next to "**Visit public collections gallery**" from your dashboard.

 ## Make It Your Own